Spatially covariant gravity with two degrees of freedom in the presence of an auxiliary scalar field: Hamiltonian analysis: Degeneracy Analysis

 \section{Degeneracy Analysis}

-To reduce the number of DOFs, additional conditions must be imposed on the Lagrangian (\ref{action_fin}).
-As we will see in this section, two conditions are required in order for the theory to propagate only two DOFs.
+To reduce the number of DOFs, additional conditions must be put on the Lagrangian (\ref{action_fin}).
+As we will see in this section, two conditions are needed in order to make the theory propagate only two DOFs.